-Warm winter clothing, complete with thermal underwear and windproof and waterproof outerwear is essential for visiting Iceland in March.
+Warm winter clothing, complete with thermal underwear, windproof and waterproof outerwear, is essential for visiting Iceland in March.
 A hat and a good pair of gloves are also indispensable for exploring the outdoors.

-You should check the weather forecast each day to plan ahead.
-Compared to the darker winter months, storms are less common in March but they do still happen.
-They are often accompanied by high winds so it's good practice to check for weather warnings.
+You should check the weather forecast each day for planning purposes.
+Compared to the darker winter months, storms are less common in March, but they still happen.
+High winds often accompany them, so it's good practice to check for weather warnings.

 See also: Weather in Iceland & Best Time to Visit

 You may be considering renting a car in Iceland.
 Driving in Iceland undoubtedly gives you more freedom.
-However, it does also mean that you may have to contend with icy roads, darker winter nights, snowdrifts, heavy precipitation, high winds and other drivers who may have less experience than you.
+However, it also means that you may have to contend with icy roads, darker winter nights, snowdrifts, heavy precipitation, high winds, and other drivers who may have less experience than you.

 Renting a car in Iceland in March is only, therefore, recommended for confident drivers who are accustomed to driving in cold weather, and it must be stressed that you should only drive in Iceland in a four-wheel-drive vehicle during the winter months.

-All vehicles will have winter tires in March, but if you would like to be extra careful, you can request studded tires for better grip (until April).
+All vehicles will have winter tires in March, but you can request studded tires for a better grip if you want to be extra careful (until April).